-In recent weeks, we’ve seen an amazing outpouring of unique educational resources tailored to home education through hands-on science, virtual field trips, engineering projects, physical play, art, reading, and much more.
-As teachers and parents navigate new ways to teach, we wanted to provide a few creative ways to mix up STEM learning through movement!
+In recent weeks, we’ve seen an amazing outpouring of unique educational resources tailored to home education through hands-on science, virtual class field trips, engineering projects, physical play, art, reading, and much more.
+As teachers and parents navigate new ways to teach, we wanted to provide a few creative ways to mix up STEM and home education through movement!

 So what are you waiting for?
 Let’s explore some great ways to mix up STEM learning and get moving!

-Fitness guru and physical education teacher, Kevin Tiller, shares his approach to get kids moving at home with 10 new FREE activity cards appropriate for grades K-4.
+Fitness guru and physical education teacher, Kevin Tiller, shares his approach to get kids moving in virtual class with 10 new FREE activity cards appropriate for grades K-4.
 These fun exercises combine math skills, pattern recognition, telling time, and even reading thermometers.
 Talk about combing a lot of STEM learning into a great workout!

-With March Madness on hold, why not create a virtual bracket across your classroom or school?
-It’s a creative way to encourage competition and get kids working together even while away from school.
+With March Madness on hold, why not create a virtual competition bracket across your virtual class or school?
+It’s a creative way to encourage competition and get kids working together in virtual class.
 Teachers are coming up with ingenious ways to get their kids moving by offering virtual group workouts as a class or inviting students to record their top scores or repetitions.

-The possibilities are endless and could even become a weekly challenge to see who tracks the most pushups or who can do 20 pushups a day for 20 days.
+The possibilities for fitness in home education are endless and could even become a weekly challenge to see who tracks the most pushups or who can do 20 pushups a day for 20 days.
 Take a look at a variety of quick videos from Mr.LosePE on twitter to show proper form for a range of exercises that you might consider incorporating into your own fitness and movement challenge.

 Coding meets physical fitness in this dynamic lesson plan where students write the code to count jumping jacks on Unruly Splats with conditional statements.
 Unruly Splats are programmable floor buttons that kids code to light up, make sounds, and keep track of points.
 In this lesson, using the and connector with if/then blocks; the program senses when both splats are jumped on at the same time.
 For every successful “Splat Jack”, you will collect a point and the Splats will light up a random color and make a “quack” sound.
 This is a great activity to do at home as it does not require a lot of space.

-Explore coding while creating a physically active and fun game in the process!
+Explore coding and STEM while creating a physically active and fun game in the process!